fedimod/fires/components/conformance/README.md

 └── README.md
 ```

-The CLI maps `--category` options to specific test directories, allowing Vitest to run only the relevant test files.
+The CLI maps `--suites` options to specific test directories, allowing Vitest to run only the relevant test files.

 ## API Design Stability